Learn2Synth: Learning Optimal Data Synthesis Using Hypergradients for Brain Image Segmentation: Method

 If implemented naively, no gradients would flow back into the augmentation network during the \emph{real pass} because the real image does not pass through the augmentation network.
 To make this strategy effective, we implement a differentiable update step that encourages the augmentation network to generate synthetic images that improve the update of the segmentation network.
-The training strategy of the \emph{real pass} is shown in~\Cref{fig:real}.
+The gradient of this loss with respect to the augmentation network is: